ProjectsAndPrograms/school-management-system/README.md

    <br> Visit to the given URL to see the running website

 ## Important Message
+Make sure `makecert.bat` & `v3.ext` is under the `xampp\apache` directory.
+DO NOT PUT THEM INSIDE THE conf folder.
-The `conf` folder is supposed to be placed under `xampp/apache/conf` for setting up the HTTPS connection.
+The `conf` folder is supposed to be placed under `xampp\apache\conf` for setting up the HTTPS connection.
 Ensure this is done correctly to avoid configuration issues.
+To finish the SSL certificate setup, please run the following steps:
+1. Go to `xampp\apache\conf\ssl.crt` and run `server.crt`.
+2. Click `Install Certificate` and select `Local Machine`.
+3. Choose `Place all certificates in the following store`.
+Then click `Browse` & select `Trusted Root Certification Authorities`.
+Click Ok, Next and Finish.
+4. Restart XAMPP's Apache server and retry.
+If it doesn't work, then try restarting your machine.

 <b>Cut and paste </b> the two file that are named as shown below in the root directory (C:\xampp\htdocs) before running the application </b> <br>
    <br> 1. .htaccess </br>